 The idea here is that, in times of economic slowdowns/recession, the government will act to increase income/output in the economy in order to boost jobs and reduce unemployment.

-If this is done via an increase in government spending to stimulate the economy, the affect will be to shift the IS curve to the right as illustrated i n the diagram.
+If this is done via an increase in government spending to stimulate the economy, the effect will be to shift the IS curve to the right as illustrated i n the diagram.

 Now, this will indeed increase income/output, and at a higher income level most people are likely to want to hold more cash in order to increase their purchasing power.
 For any given money supply, the extra demand should increase the price of holding money i.e. the interest rate will rise.